CircuitSetup/Remote/FUTABA.md

 Depending on the shape of the battery, it can be mounted under the Unibox (instead of the second set of 9V batteries), or inside the Futaba, in place of the Futaba's original battery.
 In the latter case, access to the battery for charging has to be provided, since the Futaba's battery compartment is not accessible without major disassembly.
 One way to do this is to use two pins of the existing charging connector, or the "tachometer" connector.

-I used this battery, which I sourced from [AliExpress](https://www.aliexpress.com/item/1005005621203243.html):
+I used this battery, which I sourced from [AliExpress](https://www.aliexpress.com/item/1005005621203243.html) and is the very same that CircuitSetup offers as part of their kit:

 ![battery](img/battery.jpg)